 In some cases, determining the loss of income is not too steep of a task.
 At times, it can be as simple as logging the hours you missed when you attended your recent doctor’s appointment and supplying your lawyer with this documentation.
 In this instance, you would also benefit from:

 - Your employer’s testimony, reflects your missed work hours.

 - Hourly rate or salary

 Those who are self-employed may face unique difficulties in providing such information, though, as this requires past tax returns.
-This introduces the challenges of disclosing highly sensitive information in the court.
+This introduces the challenges of disclosing highly sensitive information in court.
 Further, proving a future reduction of income in the form of lost earning capacity will necessitate more documentation than this.
-When pursuing this specific form of compensation, it would be best to include your doctor’s testimony, as well as any other relevant experts.
+When pursuing this specific form of compensation, it would be best to include your doctor’s testimony and any other relevant experts.